Aleksander Čeferin: Administrative roles

 In 2005, Čeferin took a formal interest in local football through his work with the executive board of futsal club FC Litija.
 A member of the executive committee of amateur side FC Ljubljana Lawyers since 2005, he served as a member at NK Olimpija Ljubljana from 2006 to 2011.
 In 2011, Čeferin was elected president of the Football Association of Slovenia.
 He also served as a second and third vice-chairman of the UEFA Legal Committee from 2011 to 2016.

 President of UEFA

 First election

-On 14 September 2016, Čeferin was elected the seventh President of UEFA, automatically becoming a vice-president of FIFA in the process.
-He polled 42 votes at the UEFA Congress in Athens, beating Dutchman Michael van Praag, who received 13 votes. Čeferin's presidential manifesto and campaign centred on the need for UEFA to adopt good governance reforms and his proposals were approved in April 2017 by the 41st Ordinary UEFA Congress in Helsinki.
+On 14 September 2016, Čeferin was elected the seventh president of UEFA, automatically becoming a vice-president of FIFA in the process.
+He polled 42 votes at the Extraordinary UEFA Congress in Athens, beating Dutchman Michael van Praag, who received 13 votes. Čeferin's presidential manifesto and campaign centred on the need for UEFA to adopt good governance reforms and his proposals were approved in April 2017 by the 41st Ordinary UEFA Congress in Helsinki.
 These reforms included the introduction of term limits for UEFA presidents and UEFA Executive Committee members and the provision that Executive Committee candidates must hold an active office (president, vice-president, general secretary, or CEO) with their national association.